Storiedpumpkin0/PumpkinPy-SQL/README.txt

-This repo is designed for testing python files to pull/push from sql databases.
+This repo is designed for testing python and SQL files to pull/push from sql databases.
 There is some included code for deploying tables in postgreSQL and SQLserver, to provide sample data to play with.